-ne ìУ, WHEN THE NIGHT CLUBS go er dark after 1 o'clock in the morner- ing, theatrical folk and night club es entertainers afoot and by cab conn, verge upon Ruby Foo's Den on ie. Hudson st. It's the only place that tle they can go, and they can sleep re until midafternoon the next day if ng they please.
-Ruby's is the one place of such size remaining open until an 3 a. m.; and when Ruby is in Boston, she's the Queen of the Dawn, jolly, good-natured, with laughing almond eyes and lips that smile easily, but Ruby is not always in Boston.
-She has enterprises in other cities that keep her well occupied.
-She knows personally every "name" or entertainer in the country, he they're always glad to see k- Many of them remember her with gifts and Ruby entertains them lavishly.
+ay it on generously.

+ne

+ay, WHEN THE NIGHT CLUBS go

+er dark after 1 o'clock in the morner- ing, theatrical folk and night club

+les entertainers afoot and by cab conen, verge upon Ruby Foo's Den on

+ie. Hudson st. It's the only place that

+tle they can go, and they can sleep

+re until midafternoon the next day if

+ng they please.
+Ruby's is the one place

+rs.

+an the Deters Detre a contraction of the second

+ton, she's the Queen of the Dawn,

+jolly, good-natured, with laughing

+almond eyes and lips that smile

+easily, but Ruby is not always in

+Boston.
+She has enterprises in other

+cities that keep her well occupied.

+She knows personally every "name"

+or entertainer in the country, and

+he they're always glad to see her.

+k- Many of them remember her with

+en gifts and Ruby entertains them

+lavishly.